Senior Project

 Creation of an immersive dance space using interactive screen-based design to represent embodied media

-Project Description: With the dancing images moving from the screens directly onto the dancers themselves, the final performance was a thirteen-minute modern interpretation of tango, with screens suspended above and behind the dancers.
-A video triptych of the dancers dancing in a wide range of venues was projected onto the screens, all of which were pre-recorded and mixed live to interact with the dancers on the stage.
-We used performance tracking systems, heart-beat monitors, and extremely flexible projection screens that the dancers could wear during the performance.
+Project Description: The dancing images moved from the screens directly onto the dancers themselves.
+The final performance was a thirteen-minute modern interpretation of tango, with screens suspended above and behind the dancers.
+A video triptych of the dancers dancing in a wide range of venues was projected onto the screens, all pre-recorded and mixed live to interact with the dancers on the stage.
+We used performance tracking systems, heart-beat monitors, and highly flexible projection screens that the dancers could wear during the performance.

 Learn more about the Orchesis Dance Company's Shift (links open in new windows):